testmailtt/webhook.site/docs/custom-actions/variables.md

 parent: Custom Actions
 ---

-## Variables

-Variables are an important part of Custom Actions, and are characterized by a name surrounded by two dollar signs: `$example$`.
+Variables are the most important part of Custom Actions, and are characterized by a name surrounded by two dollar signs: `$example$`.
 Variables can be used in any field that has a ⓥ icon in the editor.
 They act as placeholders that are replaced by dynamic content as the request or email is received.

 Each request or email has a set of Base Variables (see below) that contain information like the request IP, method, headers, query string values, form values and the request content.
 To see a list of variables, click the Variables button in the editor.
 Clicking on a variable copies it to the clipboard.